 Yeah, I have re-surfaced after a nice long break over the holidays.
 And I have big plans for 2018.
 Actually, some were not only conceived during my lovely break, but put into action as well.
 So what have me and my husband been up to?
 For starters, we re-decorated my studio and changed its lay-out.
 We repainted the walls and ceiling in a pretty blue colour; like the egg of a blackbird.
 Then I put in a large set of map drawers.
 Perfect for thread storage, if you have the space for such a monster.
 This will save me so much time searching for the right threads.
 And it will hopefully prevent me from buying the same supplies twice...
 My clever husband installed a professional art gallery hanging and lighting system to display my framed embroideries beautifully.
 Of course not as easy to install as the instructions claimed, but a bit of swearing sometimes helps :).
 I am pleased as pie with the results: Next up: the checkout of my webshop.
 As not all people seem to like PayPal, I installed a few more payment options.
 You can now also use your credit card, Apple Pay and Android Pay through a Stripe interface.
 Unfortunately, my website host Weebly has not enabled SEPA or Ideal in its Stripe interface yet.
 I keep nagging them about it, so hopefully they will expand the interface in the future.
 I've also amended my opening hours.
 Since my doctor has strongly recommended that I take up swimming to prevent my shoulders and hips from becoming too painful to embroider, I duly dip in the pool three times a week.
 As the pool is not exactly next doors (and the lake in front of the house frozen over), it takes a few hours out of my working week.
 Luckily they have great water slides!
 My new opening hours are: Monday & Friday 13-17h and Tuesday & Saturday 9-17h.
 And what's in store for next year?
 I am planning to keep traveling to see more historic embroideries.
 There is so much out there!
 But unfortunately, little is known about it in the wider embroidery community.
 Not in the least due to language barriers and a false sense of national/regional pride and protectiveness.
 That's a real shame.
 My idea is to publish a few ebooks on specific historical embroidery techniques with references to places where you can study the originals.
 The ebooks will contain pattern drawings and step-by-step explanations so you can try your hand at it too.
 First up is Italian couching from the 17th century.
 In essence it is Bayeux stitch using silk instead of wool.
 After all, the Italians are not known for huge flocks of beautiful sheep :).
 But they were the first to produce silk in Europe.

 That's all for now.
 Time for a cup of coffee, before digitising some more embroidery patterns.
 Have a nice week!
 Last week saw the launch of my first five-day embroidery courses new-style.
 Students can either bring their own design, make one up using my extensive library of embroidery books or simply pick a ready-made design from one of those books.
 Equally, they can choose to work a small design in an embroidery hoop or opt for a more professional approach and use a slate frame.
 I've also moved away from the very formal approach of my training at the Royal School of Needlework.
 Good as it was, it has proven not to be suitable for copying one to one for mainland Europe.
 So, what did we do?
 Ellen from the Netherlands decided to create a design out of pictures she had found on the internet.
 It works really well to copy bits of designs you like, re-group them and amalgamate them into a new design.
 And then the fun part comes: choosing colours.
 Although traditional crewel embroidery involves a woollen thread on linen, you can equally use embroidery floss, perle and the like.
 Elizabeth from Augsburg had brought with her a magnificent wall paper she wanted to recreate in stitch.
 An exotic jungle view with nice vivid colours.
 As both projects were quite big, and will last them well beyond the five days we had, they both opted to work on a slate frame.
 For larger projects that are not table cloths or the like, this will always be my preferred option to work with.
-OK, it takes some time to set up, but it will keep your fabric drum tight for a long time and give you a lovely overall stitching experience.
-Soon you will find a new breed of slate frames in my webshop.
-I'll keep you posted on that.
+OK, it takes some time to set up, but it will keep your fabric drum taut for a long time and give you a lovely overall stitching experience.
 The ladies had so much fun experimenting with different stitches and colour combinations.
 Pomegranates with silver plated spangles and deep red beads added extra interest.
 As did a magnificently colourful bird with its many feathers.
 And these were the results after five days of hard work, yet relaxed stitching.
 I think they did marvellously, don't you think?
 We all agreed that we could have added another week.
-If you would like to join me for a week of stitching, you will find all the details here.
-The next course is a goldwork course and runs from the 28st of March until the 1st of April.
-Hurry as there are only two spaces left!
+Note: I no longer offer this course.

 Liked my blog?
 Please consider making a donation or becoming a Patron so that I can keep up the good work and my blog ad-free!